1. Home

 • placed on a tripod on the side of the road

-They measure vehicle speed and take photos of vehicles when they exceed the speed limit.
+Once installed, they measure vehicle speed and take photos of each vehicle that exceeds the speed limit.

 Red light monitoring devices